awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. Install a SQL client that you can use to connect to the DB instance\.

-   You can connect to a MySQL DB instance by using tools like the mysql command line utility\.
-For more information on using the MySQL client, see[mysql \- the MySQL command\-line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
+   You can connect to a MySQL DB instance by using tools such as the mysql command line utility\.
+For more information on using the MySQL client, see [mysql \- the MySQL command\-line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
 One GUI\-based application that you can use to connect is MySQL Workbench\.
 For more information, see the [Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.

    For more information on using MySQL, see the [MySQL documentation](http://dev.mysql.com/doc/)\.
 For information about installing MySQL \(including the MySQL client\), see [Installing and upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.